vwkd/science-physics/src/quantum mechanics/quantum field theory.md

-fields can interact with each other force is just another field universe is harmoneous dance of the fields that interact with each other solves spooky action at a distance that forces are in classical mechanics
+fields can interact with each other force is just another field universe is harmoneous dance of the fields that interact with each other solves problem of "action at a distance" of classical mechanics, no non-local interaction through magical forces

 Standard Model
 12 fields that give rise to matter